ScriptRaccoon/portfolio-website/src/data/posts/typescriptlove.md

 Alright, this will be an array containing all the similar products.
 But which properties do these objects have?
 Sometimes, you can already derive from the existing code which properties are present, but

 - there could be more properties
-- nothing guarantees us that these properties are _actually_ there before we execute the code
+- nothing guarantees us that these properties are there before we execute the code
 - often I need other properties as well

 As a consequence, I need to do a lot of time-consuming console logging.